 As previously described, the algorithm is based on the training of neural networks for each product.
-Emphasis will therefore be put on the generation on the training data base with attention on the assumptions associated to the used models.
-Physically based radiative transfer models are considering 3 main components that will be described separately in the following:
+Distinct neural networks were trained for SENTINEL2A and SENTINEL2B because of their specific spectral response.
+However, apart from this difference, the two training databases share exactly the same simulation cases in terms of model inputs.
+Emphasis was therefore put on the generation on the training data base with attention on the assumptions associated to the physically based radiative transfer models used to generate this database.
+The 3 main components are described separately in the following: